-Uncovering the Liking Phenomenon in Tech
+Uncovering the Liking Phenomenon

 When GoWall added a “Like” feature to its interface in 2017, we were in good company.
 A few months earlier, Netflix had retired its five-star rating system for the thumbs-up “Like” icon.
 And everybody knows where the “Like” achieved superstardom—on Facebook’s endless scroll of food pics and perfect vacations.

 When users of GoWall asked us to include the “Like” feature, it made perfect sense.
 During GoWall meetings, participants are posting their thoughts and ideas in response to the facilitator’s topics.
 “Liking” has provided a way for participants to more deeply engage and for facilitators to prioritize inputs.

 Todd Yellin, Netflix vice president of product, told the media that five stars “feels very yesterday now.”
 But is that really what’s behind the tech world’s embrace of the thumbs up?

 We turned to digital natives to learn more.

 Sophie Beriault, staff reporter for The Newspacer, the student news site of Lakeridge High School in Lake Oswego, Oregon, wrote in January 2017 about a study published in Psychological Science that showed receiving “likes” sparks reward circuitry in teenage brains.

 Researchers at UCLA’s Ahmanson-Lovelace Brain Mapping Center showed teenagers a series of photos on a computer screen over several minutes, which included images that each teenager had contributed.
 Each image was accompanied by the number of likes that the teenagers assumed other teenagers had given it.
 (In truth, researchers had assigned the likes to the photos.)